 Ana M. R. Riveros is a dynamic transformational leader with fifteen years of experience and an expert in the strategic management of IT, PMO, Portfolio, Program, Project Management, IT Governance, IT Risk, Organizational Change Management, Process Improvement and Continual Service Improvement leadership.

-Since 2015, Ana consults for Fortune 500 companies.
-Previously she has served as the Director of the Enterprise Project and Portfolio Office, and Director of IT Governance and Process Excellence for the State of Colorado since 2011.
+Since 2015, Ana consults for Fortune 500 companies and Government.
+She is currently responsible for Information Security Business Delivery and Operations for North America at Pearson INC. Previously she has served as the Director of Program Management for Security at Kaiser Permanente, Director of the Enterprise Project and Portfolio Office, and Director of IT Governance and Process Excellence for the State of Colorado since 2011.
 Prior to joining the State, Ana worked in Dubai, United Arab Emirates as Head of the IT Portfolio Management office at Emirates Airlines, where she focused with other executives on value creation and organizational change management.

 Before that, Ana worked for DHL in Brazil and Panalpina in Singapore, Tokyo, and Beijing.
 She had regional IT management roles while in Brazil and Asia.
 She received IT services excellence delivery award in 2005, while working in Japan.

-Ana has a degree in Computer Science and Master of Business Administration from Universities in Brazil.
+Ana has a degree in Computer Science and Master of Business Administration from UNESP/FATEC and FECAP Universities in Brazil.
 As a result of her community and professional leadership, she received recognition award in Dubai for her work as the Director of PR and Strategy and for the PMI UAE.

 Dawn Thompson has over 25 years of worldwide human resource experience, and strategic business and organization acumen, with a proven track record of building successful partnerships and increasing business performance in fast growing technology industries.